 BetterMe is your fast-track ticket to a long-lasting weight loss!
 Tailor your fitness journey and maximize your results with just a couple of swipes!

 Satiety is the feeling you get after eating a meal and not having any hunger pangs for a certain period of time.
-Palmitoleic acid may be able to control appetite by activating cholecystokinin receptors on your brain cells and increasing the levels of the satiety hormone cholecystokinin (12).
-This benefit can help people with health problems that have trouble controlling their weight or appetite, like diabetes or obesity.
+Palmitoleic acid may be able to help control appetite by activating cholecystokinin receptors on your brain cells and increasing the levels of the satiety hormone cholecystokinin (12).
+This benefit could potentially help people with health problems that have trouble controlling their weight or appetite, like diabetes or obesity.

 May Support Skin Health

 Omega 7 acids inhibit inflammation and may promote collagen synthesis through the activation of Silent information regulator 1 (SIRT1).
 The accumulation of excess reactive oxygen species (ROS) as a result of oxidative stress accelerates skin aging.
-Studies show that omega 7 fatty acids have anti-inflammatory properties and promote collagen regeneration in the presence of hydrogen peroxide cytotoxicity (11).
+In-vitro studies show that omega 7 fatty acids have anti-inflammatory properties and promote collagen regeneration in the presence of hydrogen peroxide cytotoxicity (11).
 This slows the aging process and promotes skin health.

 What Foods Contain Omega 7 Fatty Acids?

 Eating foods high in Omega 7 gives you the beneficial properties of palmitoleic acids.
 Here is an omega 7 foods list for you to use in improving your diet.